suffolklibraries/sljekyll/news/_posts/2017-12-15-haverhill-library-consults-opening-hours.md

 ---
 layout: sidebar-right
-title: "Haverhill Library consults customers on opening hours"
+title: "Have your say on Haverhill Library's proposed new opening hours"
 date: 2017-12-15
 author: james-powell
 category: news